tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ### Specify the user OID

-User Delegation SAS supports an optional user OID carried in either the Signed Authorized User Object Id (`saoid`) or Signed Unauthorized User Object Id (`suoid`) parameter when the authentication version (sv) is 2020-02-10 or higher:
+User Delegation SAS supports an optional user OID carried in either the Signed Authorized User Object ID (`saoid`) or Signed Unauthorized User Object ID (`suoid`) parameter when the authentication version (sv) is 2020-02-10 or higher:

 - The user delegating access (skoid) must have **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/runAsSuperUser/action** or **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/manageOwnership/action** RBAC permission when using a SAS with an optional user OID.
 - If the sticky bit is set on the parent folder and the operation is delete or rename, then the owner of the parent folder or the owner of the resource must match the value specified by the optional user OID.